This week's challenge is to organize shoes and boots for yourself and family members.

 If you do use boxes I suggest taking a picture of each pair of shoes, and attaching that to the front of the box so you have a visual inventory of what is held in there, making it easier to find the pair you need.

 If you have just one or two pairs of nice boots it might be easiest for you to just store them inside their box to keep them looking good between wearings.
-They also make boxes that are longer for boot storage if you no longer have the original boxes.
+They also make boxes that are longer for boot storage (referral link) if you no longer have the original boxes.

 Another common solution is a shoe rack, and these are often placed on the floor of your closet.
 In theory these are great, because they utilize the floor space that otherwise might not be used that is below your hanging clothes.

 However, consider if it is in your closet how accessible a rack on the floor will actually be.
 If you've got to kneel down and manuever around hanging clothing to use it there, it may not really be a good solution.

 On the other hand, if you don't mind your shoes being out in the open shoe racks can be great in an entrywy or mudroom where you can easily place your shoes on them.

 My point is merely to think about where you're placing them before you decide if they'll be a good solution for you.

 Shoe organizers are one of my favorite shoe storage solutions because they often utilize otherwise unused space, and are typically easy to access.

 An over the door shoe organizer can use the back of an otherwise unused closet door.
 Similarly, a hanging organizer can be used, hanging on your closet clothes hanging rod, if you don't have too many clothes taking up actual closet space.